honeycombio/academy-browser-instrumentation-course/content-scripts/video-cant-see-your-full-trace.md

 ### [Visual] Slide w/ key takeaways
 **[Audio]**
-Let's recap the ways you can fix disconnected traces.
+Let's recap the ways you can fix disconnected traces:
 - Work through each possibility methodically: frontend instrumentation, CORS, backend extraction, async context.
 - Don't disable fetch or XMLHttpRequest instrumentation.
 Keep `@opentelemetry/instrumentation-fetch` and `@opentelemetry/instrumentation-xml-http-request` enabled in your SDK config.
 - Configure CORS properly.
 Set `propagateTraceHeaderCorsUrls` on the frontend and allow `traceparent` headers on your backend.